 The most common over-the-counter alternatives to acetaminophen are ibuprofen and naproxen (like Advil or Aleve).

-These are in the category of called non-steroidal anti-inflammatory drugs (NSAIDs).
+These are in the category of non-steroidal anti-inflammatory drugs (NSAIDs).

-Older adults should be very careful with NSAIDs.
+Older adults should be cautious with NSAIDs.
 Their side effects are especially likely to cause harm as people get older.

 Serious and fatal side effects from NSAIDs include:

 - Risk of bleeding in the stomach, small bowel, or colon.
-Seniors taking daily aspirin or a blood-thinner are at especially high risk.
+Seniors taking daily aspirin or a blood thinner are at exceptionally high risk.

 - Problems with the stomach lining, causing stomach pain or peptic ulcer disease.

-- Decreased kidney function – a big problem for seniors who already have a chronic decline in kidney function.
+- Decreased kidney function is a big problem for seniors who already have a chronic decline in kidney function.

 - Interference with high blood pressure medications.